-Since completing a Master of Fine Art in 1983 at the University of Tasmania, Anne MacDonald has mounted twenty solo exhibitions and participated in over one hundred curated, survey and museum exhibitions.
+Since completing a Master of Fine Art in 1983 at the University of Tasmania, Anne MacDonald has mounted twenty solo shows and participated in over one hundred curated, survey and museum exhibitions.
 Her work is represented in major collections of contemporary art including the Art Gallery of Western Australia, Perth, the Museum of Old and New Art, Hobart and the National Gallery of Australia, Canberra.
 She has been awarded eight Australia Council grants including new work grants and residencies in Paris and Barcelona and is the recipient of numerous Arts Tasmania and University of Tasmania project grants.

 For over three decades MacDonald has traversed the vanitas still life genre, with the aim of extending historical approaches by exploring the symbolic potential of objects within a contemporary cultural context.
 The photographic still life builds on the long history of vanitas imagery in art, and also brings with it the additional association of the photograph as memento mori.
 Photography has a unique connection with still life and death, due to its ability to arrest time and literally still life.
 Photographs also contain a realisation of loss by recording a past moment that no longer exists.
 They are a melancholic reminder of time’s inexorable passing.
 MacDonald draws on these associations to create elegiac metaphors for the ephemerality and mutability of existence.

 MacDonald’s interest in floral ornamentation is related to a long-term fascination with funerary bouquets and wreaths.
 In Petal 2000, she photographed blooming and withering flowers and isolated petals; capturing the fragile evanescence of flowers as a poignant symbol of mortality.

 While photographing petals, MacDonald saw visual links to fabric as well as flesh; rose and iris petals displayed creases and folds, gladioli and lilies draped and unfurled, and the delicately crumpled petals of newly opened poppies reminded her of crushed silk.
 She realised her petal photographs referenced the funerary bouquet as well as the funeral shroud, and ultimately the corpse.
 This led to the creation of Annunciation 1994–5, Cloth 2004 and Silk 2005–6, in which draped, stitched, stained and tattered silks form another metaphor for the body and mortality.